magellanic-clouds17/time_series_anomaly_detection_forecasting/README.md

 ## Conclusion

 This project successfully demonstrates the ability to forecast energy consumption using machine learning techniques.
-It highlights the importance of careful feature engineering and the effectiveness of gradient boosting algorithms in handling time series data.
+It illustrates a simple form of feature engineering and the effectiveness of gradient boosting algorithms in handling time series data.

----

-Feel free to adjust or add any additional details as needed for your GitHub repository.
-This README provides a structured summary of your project, emphasizing the data, methodology, results, and conclusion.